Embedding Widgets

 error{ error: { message } }

-open(), close(), and toggle() are reserved on the assessment widget — they are no-ops today (the widget is always inline) but are stable API so host integrations don't have to be rewritten when overlay/sidebar assessment modes ship.
+open(), close(), and toggle() are reserved on the assessment widget — they are no-ops today (the widget is always inline) but are stable API so host integrations don't have to be rewritten when non-inline assessment modes ship.

 TypeScript Types